 The second set of principles designing teachers can apply are experiential.
 These come from what we know about ourselves.

-Elementary school teachers all seem to know how important the classroom environment is in creating effective learning experiences for their young students.
+Elementary school teachers all seem to know how important the classroom environment is in creating effective learning experiences.

-Unfortunately, at the university level both the physical context and often pedagogical design, have lower priority.
-In this context teachers revert to the traditional role of information presenter.
+Unfortunately, at the university level both the physical context and often pedagogical design, have even lower priority.
+AT this level teachers usually revert to the traditional role of information presenter.
+The physical environment defines a one-way dialog between presenter and audience.
+Anyone absent will not be missed.

 Here are some questions to consider.